Xanthorhoe bulbulata: Species decline

 Despite having been common in New Zealand up to the 1930s, since 1 January 1940 there have been only two recorded collections of X. bulbulata.
 These were a male found flying during the day in Queenstown in 1979 and a female caught in a light trap between February and March 1991 at the Eastern entrance to the Kawarau Gorge.
 Intensive sampling for this moth covering 285 sites between 1995 and 2000 returned no specimens.
+However it has been hypothesised that the species may still exist and that it could be rediscovered if an extensive search in the beginning months of its flight period were undertaken at low altitude areas of the South Island or at mountainous sites during the later summer months.

 It is thought that the documented decline in this species is the result of ecological changes to habitats following European settlement.

 Conservation status

 This species has the "Nationally Critical" conservation status under the New Zealand Threat Classification System.
 This species is feared extinct.